cbasereferenceguide/cbasereferenceguide.github.io/docs/about/contributors/jucke-judas.md

 # Jucke / Judas

 ## A pillar of the Swedish C64 BBS scene
 Jucke has been an influential figure in the Swedish Commodore 64 scene since the late 1980s.
-It was in 1988 that he acquired the nickname "Jucke", which originated as a playful tease from a friend at a party but soon became his handle on the scene.
-His extensive contributions span across multiple roles, including trader, phreaker, sysop, PETSCII artist and organizer.
+In 1988 he acquired the nickname "Jucke," which originated as a playful tease from a friend at a party but soon became his scene handle.
+His extensive contributions span across multiple roles, including trader, phreaker, sysop, PETSCII artist, and organizer.

-Through the years, Jucke has been associated with several legendary groups, including Genesis Project (G*P), Vision and Judas.
+Through the years, he has been associated with several legendary groups, including Genesis Project (G*P), Vision, and Judas.

 ## Revitalizing the Swedish C64 scene
-In the late 1990s, the C64 scene was in decline, with many believing it was on the edge of extinction.
-However, Jucke played a key role in revitalizing it.
-His presence at the 1997 Hype demoparty [^1] in Malmö was a turning point — where he, along with Skyhawk/Laxity and Taper/Triad, forcibly took over the event’s big screen and displayed C64 demos to the horror of the PC-focused attendees.
+In the late 1990s the C64 scene was in decline, with many believing it was on the edge of extinction.
+Jucke played a key role in revitalizing it.
+His presence at the 1997 Hype demoparty [^1] in Malmö was a turning point where he, along with Skyhawk/Laxity and Taper/Triad, forcibly took over the event’s big screen and displayed C64 demos — to the horror of the PC-focused attendees.
 This moment underscored the contrast between "boring PC nerds" and passionate C64 enthusiasts, showcasing the rebellious nature of a C64 scene refusing to die.

 Inspired by these events, the first FLOPPY party was organized in 1998, with Jucke playing a pivotal role.
-The momentum from this gathering helped revitalising the Swedish C64 scene.
+The momentum from this gathering helped revitalize the Swedish C64 scene.

 ## BBS and sysop contributions
 Jucke has been an active force in the C64 BBS community.
-He was co-sysop on [Joyride's BBS The Highway](https://csdb.dk/bbs/?id=97), and then also on [Antidote](https://csdb.dk/bbs/?id=38), the longest-running C64 BBS, just to mention a few.
+He was co-sysop on [Joyride's BBS The Highway](https://csdb.dk/bbs/?id=97), and then also on [Antidote](https://csdb.dk/bbs/?id=38), the longest-running C64 BBS.

+The number of boards graced by his presence are too many to mention, but two more Swedish boards fondly remembered by Jucke must also be mentioned;

+Wonderland, operated by Flood, was active between 1991 and 1992, and its demise came as a surprise given its popularity at the time.
+The reason became clear a few months later when Flood appeared on SVT, explaining that he had decided to pursue a music career.
+He had joined the synth band S.P.O.C.K, which was on the verge of gaining widespread recognition.

+Paradize BBS in Torslanda also stands out as a premier European C64 board.
+Tronic’s Paradize mods were groundbreaking and showcased his exceptional talent and innovation, setting a new benchmark in the scene.
+Tronic is widely regarded as one of the most skilled C\*Base modders, second only to Tao/Triad.

-Additionally, in recent years, Jucke founded and operates [Fria Bad BBS](https://csdb.dk/bbs/?id=2244), based in Helsingborg, Sweden.
+In recent years, Jucke founded and operates [Fria Bad BBS](https://csdb.dk/bbs/?id=2244), based in Helsingborg, Sweden.
 Specializing in PETSCII graphics, Fria Bad has become a go-to spot for C64 enthusiasts and artists.

 ## PETSCII art and music
-Jucke is also recognized for his work in PETSCII art, [gracing many C64 boards during the years](../../petscii/index.md) with open screens, end screens and everything in between.
-Also known for his SID-music DJ sets, he has been playing on numerous parties.
+Jucke is also recognized for his work in PETSCII art, [gracing many C64 boards during the years](../../petscii/index.md) with open screens, end screens, and everything in between.
+Also known for his SID music DJ sets, he has been playing at numerous parties.
 For instance, in 2024, Jucke performed a live SID-techno re-edit at [Reunion 2024](https://csdb.dk/event/?id=3387), a demoparty in Kvidinge Folkets Hus.
-Using an MPC Live loaded with C64 SID sounds, he spent a year preparing for this well received performance.
+Using an MPC Live loaded with C64 SID sounds, he spent a year preparing for this well-received performance.

 [^1]:
     Comment from Frantic / Hack n' Trade on [csdb.dk about Hype 97](https://csdb.dk/event/?id=1480):